 Overview of Different Breast Implant Surgery Types

 Breast implants can be used in different cosmetic, reconstructive, and corrective breast surgeries to improve aesthetics and treat different breast conditions.
 Whether you just want bigger and perkier boobs or you want to fix a breast deformity, breast implants are for you.
-Dr Doyle might recommend breast augmentation alone, and he might sometimes combine it with fat transfer or breast lifting to optimize your results:
+Dr Doyle might recommend breast augmentation alone, and he might sometimes combine it with a breast lift to optimise your results:

-If you have drooping boobs, Dr Doyle will offer you breast implant surgery in combination with breast lifting.
+If you have drooping boobs, Dr Doyle will offer you breast lift implants.
 After inserting the implants into your breasts, Dr Doyle will move your nipples into a higher position, remove any excess skin particularly below the nipples, and then tighten the breast skin to raise the breasts into a higher position.
 After surgery, your boobs will look younger and firmer and will sitting higher.

 Breast Reduction with Implants